Preparing a PhD Application: 10 Tips

 A PhD application is an important process, but there's a lot you can do to make it easier.
 The time and effort you put in now can also have huge benefits further down the line.
 In this post Gaia Cantelli offers a checklist for students considering applying for a PhD.

-If you're approaching the end of a Bachelors or Masters, now could be the time to think about applying for a PhD position.
+If you finished a Bachelors or Masters over the summer, now could be the time to think about applying for a PhD position.

 This can seem like a daunting and intense process (especially if you’re also working hard on your current degree).
 But there are a few things you can do to make your life easier!
 Here are my top 10 tips and tricks to navigate this exciting time!